Head Cheese

 • Blood head cheese - head cheese made with blood.
 Such a head cheese is much darker in color.

 • Sulz - original head cheese made of pigs feet with the bone in.
 Later bones were removed to facilitate slicing.
 This name can be found in some older books.
 It was made with pig’s feet only but often snouts and pig skins were added as well.
-Meat jellies made from pig’s feet are still popular in many European countries, for example in Poland where they are known as pig’s feet in aspic ( Nóżki w Galarecie).
-Pickled pigs feet which are sold today are basically sulz in vinegar.
+Meat jellies made from pig’s feet are still popular in many European countries, for example, in Poland where they are known as pig’s feet in aspic ( Nóżki w Galarecie).
+Pickled pig feet, which are sold today are basically sulz in vinegar.

 Head cheese, souse and sulz are all very similar, the main difference is that souse and sulz contain vinegar and more gelatin.